-- .
-By dragging and dropping the texture thumbnail from the Catalog to a material in Preview mode or in the list. - Dragging and dropping the texture from a location on the hard drive onto a material in Preview or in the list.
+- Right clicking on the name of the material Texture... option. - By dragging and dropping the texture thumbnail from the Catalog to a material in Preview mode or in the list. - Dragging and dropping the texture from a location on the hard drive onto a material in Preview or in the list.